 Orthopedic Surgeons specialize in the operative treatment of injuries.
 Both are trained

 in the care of musculoskeletal problems.
 Approximately 90% of all sports injuries are

 non-surgical.
 When surgery is necessary, the Sports Medicine physician can expedite

 referral to the Orthopedic Surgeon.
 More patients are referred to Dr. Silberman by

 orthopedic surgeons, than Dr. Silberman refers to orthopedic surgeons.

 Sports Medicine physicians are additionally trained in the non-musculoskeletal aspects

 of sports health.
 Common examples include: concussions, exercise-induced asthma,

 overtraining and fatigue, return to play issues after being sick or injured, nutrition,

 To become a Sports Medicine Physician, one must complete a residency in Family

-Medicine, Internal Medicine, Emergency Medicine, or Pediatrics and then a Fellowship of 1
+Medicine, Internal Medicine, Emergency Medicine, or Pediatrics and then a Fellowship

-the athlete's orthopedic, medical, nutritional, and psychosocial needs.
+care of the athlete's orthopedic, medical, nutritional, and psychosocial needs.

 The Sports Medicine physician's training is spent primarily in the office, in the training

-room,
+room, and hospital.
 An Orthopedic Surgeon may do a surgical sports medicine

 fellowship focused on gaining additional surgical skills in shoulder and knee arthroscopic

 surgery.
 Most orthopedic surgeons are not trained in MSK Ultrasound, an invaluable

 tool for the sports medicine physician, enabling sports medicine physicians rapid in

 office diagnosis of musculoskeletal injuries and ensuring accurate needle placement for